vanlehn/LaitsV3/documentation/activities.md

 * Construction Activity
 * Execution Activity
 * Automated Execution Activity
-* Up and Down Activity
+* Tweak Activity
-* Automated Up and Down Activity
+* Automated Tweak Activity

 ### Construction Activity
 The construction activity is identical to traditional Dragoon problems.
 Construction activities can be done in author mode, or any of the student modes.